In the Beginning...

 Several patents associated with the production process of beta glucan and skin care were obtained by Byron Donzis during this period, with a maze of legal entanglements clouding these patents throughout the last decade.
 Dr. Leonid Ber additionally performed meaningful research during this period involving beta glucan with vitamin C. The immense research findings confirm beta-1,3-glucan produces its multiple broad-scale immune effects by being a nonspecific immune potentiator and modulator.
 Being a nonspecific immune potentiator and modulator means yeast derived beta glucan causes a response capable of being directed at many conditions and pathogens.

-Beta Glucan Research in 2009 and Beyond
+Beta Glucan Research in the Now

-Since 1998 and continuing in 2014, major medical school research continues at the Department of Microbiology at the University of Nevada School of Medicine under the direction of Kenneth W. Hunter, Jr., Sc.D. in areas such as modes of potentiation, vaccine adjuvants and cancer.
-The first of multiple patents pending issued with Dr. Kenneth W. Hunter, Jr. and others, including Frank M. Jordan, have demonstrated microparticulate Beta glucan of 1-2 microns in size and in dosages of 10 - 100 mg or less are preferable in a formulation that must be specially processed to prevent reaggregation (clumping after exposure to water in the digestive process), which in turn significantly enhances immune response potentiation.
+Since 1998 and continuing in 2016, major medical school research continues at the Department of Microbiology at the University of Nevada School of Medicine under the direction of Kenneth W. Hunter, Jr., Sc.D. in areas such as modes of potentiation, vaccine adjuvants and cancer.
+The first of multiple patents pending issued with Dr. Kenneth W. Hunter, Jr. and others, including Frank M. Jordan, have demonstrated microparticulate Beta glucan of 1-2 microns in size and in dosages of 10 - 100 mg or less are preferable in a formulation that must be specially processed to prevent reaggregation (clumping after exposure to water in the digestive process), which in turn significantly enhances immune response normalization and potentiation.

-Dr. Hunter and associates have developed a proprietary form of nonaggregated, microparticulate Beta glucan peer-reviewed published and designated as MG Glucan, that produces a nitric oxide burst in the macrophage cells indicative of microbe killing capabilities approximately twice that of reaggregated or globular (large micron particle size) glucans (U.S. Patent 6,476,003).
+Dr. Hunter and associates have developed a proprietary form of nonaggregated, microparticulate Beta glucan peer-reviewed published and designated as MG Glucan, that produces a nitric oxide burst in the macrophage cells indicative of microbe killing capabilities significantly greater than that of reaggregated or globular (large micron particle size) glucans (U.S. Patent 6,476,003).
 Absorption rates, dosages and the efficacy of small particle microparticulate is being analyzed in an extensive study on particulate Beta 1,3/1,6 glucan taken orally and processed through the digestive tract into the Peyer's Patch in the lymphatic system.

 This research, including adjuvants, vaccines and cancer, has been sponsored partially by the State of Nevada in conjunction with Nutritional Scientific Corporation, manufacturers of the original NSC-24 oral dietary supplement with Beta glucan which first evolved from the earlier Baylor College of Medicine research on orally administered Beta glucan.
-Other researchers, including Dr. Vetvicka and Dr. Gary Ostroff (BioPolymer), are exploring Beta glucan in anthrax conditions, in addition to vaccine adjuvant research by Dr. Kenneth W. Hunter, Jr.
+Other researchers, including Dr. Vetvicka and Dr. Gary Ostroff (BioPolymer), are exploring Beta glucan in anthrax and other conditions, in addition to vaccine adjuvant research by Dr. Kenneth W. Hunter, Jr.

 Dr. Nino Sorgente is supervising Beta glucan research in Japan sponsored by ImmuDyne, Inc. Dr. D.L.
 Williams, Dr. I.W.
 Browder and associates continue with prolific research with Beta glucan at East Tennessee State University and additional educational facilities.
 Dr. G. D. Brown and S. Gordon are active in research at Oxford University in London, UK.
 David Underhill PhD at Cedars-Sinai Medical Center and William Grossman MD PhD at Biothera are involved in guiding additional beta glucan research.
 References include recent double blind, randomized studies under "Pediatrics" and "Pathogens."